Do you have a question ?

 “Takeshita” is actually two words: “ta-ke”, meaning “bamboo”, and “shita”, meaning “beneath”.
 You pronounce it ta-ke-shta.

+I love to write about adventures and dangerous escapades (because adventures and dangerous escapades are super-exciting).
 I almost always write for children (because children are so good at adventures and dangerous escapades).

 What inspired you to enter the Frances Lincoln Diverse Voices Award?